Ambient music: History

-Origins

 As an early 20th-century French composer, Erik Satie used such Dadaist-inspired explorations to create an early form of ambient/background music that he labeled "furniture music" (Musique d'ameublement).
 This he described as being the sort of music that could be played during a dinner to create a background atmosphere for that activity, rather than serving as the focus of attention.

 In his own words, Satie sought to create "a music...which will be part of the noises of the environment, will take them into consideration.
 I think of it as melodious, softening the noises of the knives and forks at dinner, not dominating them, not imposing itself.
 It would fill up those heavy silences that sometime fall between friends dining together.
 It would spare them the trouble of paying attention to their own banal remarks.
 And at the same time it would neutralize the street noises which so indiscreetly enter into the play of conversation.
 To make such music would be to respond to a need."

-According to a 1998 article in The Wire, Blind Willie Johnson's 1928 single "Dark Was the Night, Cold Was the Ground" could be filed under ambient music, deeming it "a piece of country gospel improvisation, slide guitar with vocal hums and moans, but no lyrics."

 In 1948, French composer & engineer, Pierre Schaeffer coined the term musique concrète.
 This experimental style of music used recordings of natural sounds that were then modified, manipulated or effected to create a composition.
 Shaeffer's techniques of using tape loops and splicing are considered to be the precursor to modern day sampling.

-In 1952 John Cage released his famous three-movement composition 4'33 which is a performance of complete silence for four minutes and thirty-three seconds.
+In 1952, John Cage released his famous three-movement composition 4'33 which is a performance of complete silence for four minutes and thirty-three seconds.
 The piece is intended to capture the ambient sounds of the venue/location of the performance and have that be the music played.
 Cage has been cited by seminal artists such as Brian Eno as influence.